Need to designate tasks within your startup, consider the roles below!

 Declare interests in proposed or existing transactions or arrangements with the company

-NEDs are formally appointed at Companies House.
-They are impartial and have no interest or involvement in the company.
-This means that they cannot be managers, investors or employees in the company.
+NEDs are not employees of the company (that would make them executive directors).
+They are meant to be impartial and, at least in public companies, have no interest or involvement in the company.
 As a result, they have the ability to look at any issues facing the founding team from a fresh perspective, prioritise which to tackle first, and make any decisions in the interest of the business rather than for personal gain.

-NEDs are usually very experienced professionals who have a wealth of experience in the industry, gained over a number of decades.
+NEDs are usually experienced professionals who have a wealth of experience in the industry, gained over a number of years.
 They are valuable to the board because they often have useful contacts and connections that can help founders develop their business.

 Finally, NEDs can bring credibility to your company, since having a well-respected business leader on the board brings comfort to investors and increases the value of your company in the eyes of stakeholders.

 Similarly to Executive Directors, NEDs must act according to the Directors’ Duties.